 Inception and Early Years:

 The story of the Clifton Handbell Ringers began around 1890 when a group of passionate individuals, drawn together by their shared love for handbell ringing, decided to form an ensemble that would resonate with the community.
 Our journey began with a handful of bells, a vision for musical excellence, and an unwavering commitment to artistic expression.
 The band was composed of male members of Clifton Parish Church.
-Under the guidance of Mr James Fearnley, a Clifton joiner, they began by playing a few simple tunes with about two dozen bells belonging to Clifton Parish Church, St. Johns.
-Their efforts were popular and their membership grew, as did their fame
+Under the guidance of Mr James Fearnley, a Clifton joiner, they began by playing a few simple tunes with about two dozen bells belonging to Clifton Parish Church, St. John’s.
+Their efforts were popular, and their membership grew, as did their fame.

 Harmonious Growth: